| | | |

 Children with dyslexia often enter the intervention setting with very mixed feelings.
 Whether in a small group or one-on-one, it is crucial to build a trusting relationship to make the best possible progress.
 Beginning intervention or transitioning to a new teacher can provoke a lot of anxiety.
 It can feel very vulnerable to expose their areas of weakness.
 They may have very high hopes for success, but also be afraid of failure.
 Often, students with dyslexia have dealt with multiple incidents of having their hopes raised and then experiencing disappointment.
 This is why icebreakers for a new school year are so important!

-• Icebreakers are a great way for you and your student to get to know one another better and learn more about each other.
+• Icebreakers are a great way for you and your students to get to know one another better and learn more about each other.

 • Icebreakers can also build the expectation for a more collaborative collegial relationship than the typical student-teacher dynamic.